 Armenia’s Green Data Center: A Leap into a Sustainable Digital Future

-The Armenian government has approved a plan to build a new data center in Yerevan powered by green technologies.
-The center, set to be completed by 2025, will provide a range of digital services while championing environmental sustainability.
+The Armenian government has approved plans for a new data center in Yerevan powered by green technologies.
+Slated for completion by 2025, the center will provide a range of digital services while championing environmental sustainability.

 Green Data Center Armenia: Technologies and Digital Services

-As a key part of the government’s strategy to modernize Armenia’s digital infrastructure, the new data center will offer a range of services—from cloud computing to data storage—all while prioritizing environmental sustainability.
+Scheduled for completion by 2025, the data center is part of a broader government strategy to modernize Armenia’s digital infrastructure.
+It will offer a range of digital services—from cloud computing to data storage—while keeping its environmental impact to a minimum.

 Economic and Technological Benefits

-During a Cabinet meeting, Minister of Economy Vahan Kerobyan highlighted the project’s economic and technological benefits, stressing that the data center would significantly boost Armenia’s digital capabilities and position it as a key player in the global IT and technology sector.
+During a Cabinet meeting, Minister of Economy Vahan Kerobyan highlighted the project’s economic and technological benefits, emphasizing that the data center would significantly boost Armenia’s digital capabilities and position it as a key player in the global IT sector.

 “This data center is not just about providing digital services,” Kerobyan said.
 “It’s about positioning Armenia as a leader in green technologies and sustainable development.
 By investing in such projects, we are ensuring that our economic growth is aligned with global environmental goals.”

 Ashot Vardanyan, CEO of the company spearheading the project, detailed its construction and future operations.
-He confirmed that construction will begin soon with a completion target of 2025, offering a variety of digital services including high-speed internet, cloud computing, website hosting, and data storage.
+He confirmed that work will begin soon, with a completion target of 2025.
+The center will offer a variety of digital services, including high-speed internet, cloud computing, website hosting, and data storage.

-Vardanyan also noted that the company is investing $14.5 million in the project.
-This investment will create 25 new jobs with an average salary of around 400,000 drams ($1,000)—well above the national average.
+Vardanyan also noted that the company is investing $14.5 million in the project, which will create 25 new jobs with an average salary of around 400,000 drams ($1,000)—well above the national average.

 Commitment to Carbon Emission Reduction

-The data center’s design is fundamentally focused on reducing carbon emissions through green technologies, ensuring it will operate with minimal environmental impact.
+Reducing carbon emissions through green technologies is at the core of the data center’s design, ensuring it will operate with a minimal environmental impact.
 This initiative aligns with Armenia’s commitments under the Paris Agreement and supports the global push for sustainable development.

 The facility is expected to reduce carbon emissions by 2,000 tonnes annually—an impact equivalent to taking approximately 400 cars off the road.
 The project will also contribute to Armenia’s goal of achieving carbon neutrality by 2050.